tsierocinski/assignment/README.md

 # Querying the database

-Once the image is built, you can run the container and query the database using the GEMINI SQL the command line:
+Once the image is built, you can run the container and query the SQL database using GEMINI:

 ```bash
 # interactive session